-Purchasing a maintenance management software is a big step for any organization and it places you on the path to improved operational efficiencies.
+Purchasing maintenance management software is a big step for any organization and it places you on the path to improved operational efficiencies.
 Using a CMMS extends the life of your assets, lowers your equipment costs, eliminates paperwork, and reduces downtime.
 Consider yourself on the fast track for greater employee accountability pointing your company in the right direction for elevated success.

-In evaluating CMMS softwares, you may find that many of the potential solutions appear very similar in functionality and might provide an adequate solution.
+In evaluating CMMS software, you may find that many of the potential solutions appear very similar in functionality and might provide an adequate solution.
 Before making this critical purchase give serious consideration and due diligence to identifying your organizational challenges and specific goals and measurement of success.
 Have clear understanding of your company needs, research multiple possible CMMS solutions and participated in several software demonstrations.
 Many times, evaluation criteria comes down to personal preference.
 Though various software solutions are similar, it is often the unseen that merits additional consideration before the right decision can be made.
 This is where the years of experience and expertise of a CMMS partner takes valuable precedence.
 Your trusted CMMS partner must showcase their Proven Plan of Success for onboarding prior to any purchasing decision.
 This is critical for proper implementation, employee adoption and organizational acceptance.
 It should be a major consideration point when selecting a CMMS partner and ultimately a major key to ensure CMMS success.

 You will put a lot of effort and time into selecting your CMMS solution, but once that major decision has been made there is no time to relax.
 Take charge in the relationship with your software provider and formalize your onboarding and implementation plan.
 This will require an adequate amount of time and discussion for discovery, scoping, planning, data importing, and goal setting.
 The most important thing that must happen after purchase, and is vital to ensure success is the onboarding and implementation planning process.